FSword8/filo_s_zoo/README.md

-# Filo-s zoo
+# Filo's zoo
-this repo has benne created as part of a SC workshop
+this repo has been created as part of a SC workshop